LKH-1/keras2-wavenet/README.md

-# WaveNet implementation in Keras
+# WaveNet implementation in Keras2
 Based on https://deepmind.com/blog/wavenet-generative-model-raw-audio/ and https://arxiv.org/pdf/1609.03499.pdf.

-This is the based on [Keras WaveNet implementation](https://github.com/basveeling/wavenet/) for Keras 2 and Tensorflow.
+This is the based on [Keras WaveNet implementation](https://github.com/imdatsolak/keras2-wavenet.git) for Keras 2 and Tensorflow.

-I have also added a wavenet_mgpu.py to train on multiple GPUs using Horovod, but this has not been fully tested yet.
+I have also added a wavenet_mgpu.py to train on multiple GPUs using Horovod, but this has not been fully tested yet, but it seems to work, though there is currently *no support* for predicting with multiple GPUs.
+I may add it over time...

 I use the following command to train on my DUAL-GPU (NVidia GeForce 1080 Ti) using Horovod & OpenMPI: